Chart Color Schemes

 Cranley has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 11 projects that may impact this region.
-Notable ones include New Toowoomba Hospital, Kearney West Estate, Toowoomba Fairways Country Club Retirement Village, and Palm Lake Resort Toowoomba.
+AreaSearch identified ten projects likely impacting the area.
+Key projects include New Toowoomba Hospital, Kearney West Estate, Toowoomba Fairways Country Club Retirement Village, and Palm Lake Resort Toowoomba.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.